alkalir/ACT_Univaq-Labs/MIMD/README.md

 - **macOS** — Install GCC via Homebrew: `brew install gcc`
 - **Windows** — Use WSL2 with GCC, or install GCC via MSYS2

-If you are unsure whether your compiler supports OpenMP, or you want a clean and identical environment regardless of your OS, a ready-to-use Docker image is available.
-In that case, follow the instructions in [docker/README.md](docker/README.md) first, then come back here.

 ---

 ## Your working folder